OUR RELIGIOUS AND MEDICINAL PLANTS -3

 Oh Lord Aswatha, please control pain in the eye,

-Pain of hands, bad dreams, bad and evil thoughts,
+Pain of hands, bad dreams, bad and evil thoughts, And help me in destruction of my enemies. |

 6